Request an In-person Court Date

 ***Click here FOR Payment Options***

 Mitigation - Explain the circumstances surrounding the commission of this infraction, you must admit that you committed the infraction.
-Please note that *State Law states that School Zone Violations are not eligible to be mitigated.
+Please note that the following violations are not eligible to be mitigated: SCHOOL ZONE, EMERGENCY or WORK ZONE (You may qualify for the Deferred Finding)

 Providing Proof of Insurance: If you provide proof that you indeed possessed insurance at the time/date of your insurance violation, the case will be dismissed upon receipt of a $25.00 Administration fee.
 Please attach a copy to your online hearing, mail/fax or bring in insurance proof and provide the $25.00 payment at that time.